Health, safety and security

 What to do following a theft:

-- As soon as you discover a theft, ring Security (4444 internal / external).
+- As soon as you discover a theft, telephone Security (4444 internal / external).
 They will come over to the scene of the theft immediately.

-- If you do not have access to an office/phone and your mobile is one of the things you have had stolen, any member of staff will let you use their office to ring Security and make any other important calls (see below).
+- If you do not have access to an office/phone and your mobile is one of the things you have had stolen, any member of staff will let you use their office to call Security and make any other important calls.

-- Ring the Police if you want to, but see point above.
-However, you must report the theft to the Police if you intend to make a claim for the stolen items on your insurance policy and the Police will provide you with a crime number for this purpose.
+- You must report the theft to the Police if you intend to make a claim for the stolen items on your insurance policy and the Police will provide you with a crime number for this purpose.

-- Ring your insurance company to report the theft.
+- Contact your insurance company to report the theft.
 Unfortunately the College can accept no liability for theft of, or damage to, staff and students’ personal belongings.

 Inductions and Training

 All new staff and students require a safety induction.
-Undergraduate and MSc students starting at the beginning of the year will receive training.
+Undergraduate and MSc students starting in October will be given their safety induction at the start of the autumn term.
 Staff and research students joining at other times will be given a safety induction via their research group.

-Building safety inductions are required, for all persons entering College premises, so that they have access to basic safety information.
+Building safety inductions are required for everyone working or studying on campus.
 This includes a range of information such as how to call for assistance or emergency services (via Security), taking action in the event of fire, obtaining first aid and notifying of accidents, incidents or building problems.

 MOST is a compulsory online programme for all new employees and embedded external contractors.
 It follows on from the Day One Health and Safety Induction and should be completed and assessed within one month of engagement.
 By completing this course, you will